brigadecore/brigade/docs/topics/scripting.md

 > In this tutorial we run scripts with `lsd --file brigade.js $PROJECT`, where `$PROJECT` is a
 > project ID like `brigade-830c16d4aaf6f5490937ad719afd8490a5bcbef064d397411043ac`.

-In essence, all we have done is started an brigade session, logged "hello world", and exited.
+In essence, all we have done is started a brigade session, logged "hello world", and exited.

 This example executes the log in the _global scope_.
 While it's fine to work in the global scope, most of the time what we want to do with Brigade is write _event handlers_.